metalama/.github/README.md

-# .github
-The GitHub organization profile.
+This repository contains the GitHub organization profile.